mirzafahad/mirzafahad.github.io/_posts/2025-04-14-multiple-realsense-camera-using-jetson-orin.md

 shared_memory = SharedMemory(name=sm_name, create=True, size=np_array.nbytes)
 ```

-Note, the `create` argument is set `True`.
+Note, the `create` argument is set to `True`.
 This tells `SharedMemory` that we want to create this block.
-Then we create a Numpy instance and asking it to use that shared memory block for saving.
+Then, we create a Numpy instance and ask it to use that shared memory block for saving.

 ```python
 sm_np_array: NDArray = np.ndarray(